aswini1405/HelloArduinoBLE/README.md

 ***
-HelloArduinoBLE - An attempt to connect BLE with Arduino for Android.
+HelloArduinoBLE - An attempt to connect BLE with Arduino using GATT for Android.
 ***
 ```
 Requirements: